getodk/docs/odk2-src/survey-managing.rst

 Designing a Form
 --------------------

-Instructions for designing Survey forms are provided in the :ref:`Application Designer form design guide <app-designer-common-tasks-designing-a-form>`.
+Basic instructions for designing Survey forms are provided in the :ref:`build-app-designing-a-form`.

 Survey forms are created in :program:`Excel` and saved as :file:`.xlsx` files.
 These are converted into form definitions using the :doc:`xlsx-converter-intro`.
-The linked guide should help you create and modify these files to create your own forms.
+The linked guide should help you create and modify the files to create your own forms.

 .. _survey-xlsx-reference: